Bibliome/alvisnlp/docs/reference/converter/ExpressionMapping.md

-# ExpressionMapping
+<h1 class="converter">ExpressionMapping</h1>

 ## Synopsis

-Converts to a mapping of string keys to [alvisnlp.document.expression.Expression](../converter/alvisnlp.document.expression.Expression).
+Converts to a mapping of string keys to <a href="../converter/alvisnlp.document.expression.Expression" class="converter">alvisnlp.document.expression.Expression</a>.

 ## String conversion